MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/app-growth-lifecycle.md

 - **Traction stage**: This stage has dual purpose and focus:

   - Building awareness for the app through impactful customer and seller marketing channels.
-  - Build product, sales, customer success and support functions’ readiness for the app’s upcoming adoption, growth, and ROI realization.
+  - Building readiness of product, sales, customer success and support functions for the app’s upcoming adoption, growth, and ROI realization.

   Most growth and GTM activities during this stage are pilots to discover effectiveness, learning and execution rhythms.
 When the app crosses the *traction barrier*, one can say it has achieved product market fit in Teams marketplace and ecosystem.